huxly123/Caddy-cool/README.md

-# Caddy Cool
+# Caddy Cool <br /> (An app for diabetes management)
-Through this app, you can connect with different devices that will keep track of your pulses, sleep, glucose leve,l etc. It will also keep track othe fon medicine you took and missed.
-Also you can connect to the caddy community groups, can chat with them
+Through this app you can connect with different devices that will keep track of your pulses, sleep, glucose level etc. <br /> It will also keep track on medicine you took and missed. <br /> Also you can connect to the caddy community groups, can chat with them.
+## Tech stack :
+### Design :
+- Figma
+### Frontend :
+- React
+- CSS-Module
+- Bootstrap
+- Axios
+- react-router-dom
+### Backend :
+- Mongoose and Mongodb Atlas
+- Express js
+- Nodejs

-## Run Locally
+## Run Locally :
 Clone the Project
 ```
 https://github.com/chandra-akash/DiabetesManagementApp.git